-That box of old film reels in your closet holds more than just plastic strips; it contains your family’s history.
+That box of old film reels in your closet holds your family’s history.
 The laughter at a birthday party, the wave from a vacation, the first steps of a new generation—it’s all there, captured on fragile 8mm film.
 But those memories are at risk.
 Over time, film degrades, colors fade, and the footage can become brittle and unwatchable.
-The process of converting 8mm to digital is the only way to stop this decay in its tracks, protecting your story for the future.
-This guide will walk you through everything you need to know, from deciding between a DIY project and a professional service to ensuring you get a high-quality conversion you’ll be proud to share.
+When you digitize 8mm film, you stop this decay in its tracks, protecting your story for the future.
+This guide will walk you through everything you need to know to get a high-quality conversion you’ll be proud to share.

 Key Takeaways